ElaSrbrn/AMR_clustering/README.md

 ## Data

 Supplementary Tables S1, S3 and S6 from the manuscript can be used as input for the R analyses.
 Otherwise, the necessary data for the MLST analysis is included in the repository as well.
+Supplementary Tables 4 and 5 summarise the Mash distance and DCJ-Indel output produced by 08_clustering.sh, and Figure 4 was drawn from the same output.
+No separate script is included for those steps.

 ## Citation